Home » Diseases » Emergencies / First Aid for Dogs & Cats – General Information » Emergencies / First Aid A-Z » Motion sickness

 Further veterinary measures

-Non-medicinal measures play an equally important role.
-Gradual desensitization through short, positive trips can improve tolerance in the long term.
-Proper positioning in the vehicle – ideally facing forward with as little lateral movement as possible – can alleviate symptoms.
-Good ventilation in the vehicle is essential, as overheating and poor air quality can exacerbate symptoms.
-Before longer trips, the animal should be fed lightly, ideally 3-4 hours before departure.
-Regular breaks every 2-3 hours allow the animal to move and relax.
-For some animals, natural approaches such as ginger or special pheromones (Adaptil® for dogs, Feliway® for cats) may also be supportive, although scientific evidence for this is limited.
+Non-drug-based measures play an equally important role.
+Gradual Desensibilisierung through short, positive journeys can improve tolerance in the long term.
+The correct positioning in the vehicle – ideally facing forward and with as little side movement as possible – can alleviate the symptoms.
+Good ventilation in the vehicle is essential, as overheating and poor air can worsen the symptoms.
+Before longer journeys, the animal should only be fed lightly, ideally 3–4 hours before the start of the journey.
+Regular breaks every 2–3 hours allow the animal to move and relax.
+In some animals, natural approaches such as ginger or special pheromones (Adaptil® for dogs, Feliway® for cats) can also have a supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. effect, although the scientific evidence for this is limited.

 Prognosis and aftercare